rdden25/Denitrification/README.md

 # Denitrification

-This is an R package to run the analyses used in Nifong et al.
+This is an R package to run the analyses.

 To install run the following